reelit/reelittakehome/README.md

 ## Details of Your Workings

 A simple markdown file containing notes on your thought process and how you contructed the code.
 Including descisions, changes, tests etc.

-It sould be stressed that there are no wrong answers, it just gives us some additional insight when reviewing you as a fit for the Reelit team we are building.
+*It sould also be stressed that there are no wrong answers, these notes just give us additional insight when reviewing you as a fit for the Reelit team.*

 **Some examples of what you could note down:**
 How you first designed (in your head or physically) how the system would work after reading the brief.